opatiny/octanis-internship-workbook/docs/electronics/pcb/kicad.md

 __m :__ move
 __p :__ add power component
 __r :__ rotate
+__q :__ add a NC symbol

 - __no connect :__ blue cross on the right toolbar
 - edit the text at the bottom of a sketch: File -> Page Settings
+- add __power flags__ every time you have a tension difference at a connector
+- run debugger once schematic is finished -> you should correct all the errors

 ### PCB